Also known as: Vaginal bleeding - polyps

 Cervical polyps are fingerlike growths on the lower part of the uterus that connects with the vagina (cervix).

-The cause of cervical polyps is not completely understood.
+The exact cause of cervical polyps is not known.
 They may occur with:

 Most women have only one polyp, but some women have two or three.

-Typically, polyps are not cancerous (benign) and are easy to remove.
-Polyps do not usually grow back.
+Most polyps are not cancerous (benign) and are easy to remove.
+Polyps do not grow back most of the time.
 Women who have polyps are at risk of growing more polyps.

+There may be bleeding and slight cramping for a few days after removal of a polyp.
 Some cervical cancers may first appear as a polyp.
-There may be bleeding and slight cramping for a few days after removal of a polyp.
+Certain uterine polyps may be associated with uterine cancer.

-See your health care provider to treat infections as soon as possible.
+See your provider to treat infections as soon as possible.

 - Review date: